jeffepn/real-estate-laravel/README.md

 php artisan migrate
 ```

-## Importants Notes:
+## Important Notes:

-When using your template, import assets with the directive blade and cdn to font-awesome.
+When using your template, import assets with the blade directive and cdn for font-awesome.

-_Obs: We use **bootstrap 5.1** on ours assets_
+_Note: We use **bootstrap 5.1** in our assets_

 ```html
 <html>